 You will want to fill the tank with about 6 to 8 inches of substrate to allow your snake plenty of space for burrowing around.
 Make sure the substrate is always damp, but don’t let it get soaking wet, because this could lead to the formation of blisters on the snake’s skin.

-In the wild, sunbeam snake’s eat animals that are commonly found in rice paddies.
-This means frogs, lizards, rodents, or other snakes.
-But you can easily feed them thawed frozen mice like these.
+In the wild, sunbeam snakes eat animals that are commonly found in rice paddies.
+This means these snakes eat frogs, lizards, rodents, or other snakes.
+But you can easily feed them thawed frozen mice like these:

 Sunbeam snakes like to have the occasional soak, so you want to provide them with a shallow water dish that has enough space for them to get inside.
 Make sure it is always filled with fresh water.
 These snakes tend to get substrate in their water dish.